- About Us

 Much rests in the hands of the rider.
 Small wheels, effortless acceleration, and limitations with braking can increase the risk of riding the new devices.
 The scooters don’t handle well on rough or rocky terrain, and they can travel up to 15 mph – three times faster than the average pedestrian walks.
 The riders themselves often fail to wear protective gear like a helmet.
 Witnesses have seen scooter users weaving in and out of traffic, forcing pedestrians off the sidewalk and going the wrong way on a one-way street.

 With inexperienced or careless riders and without more built-in equipment safeguards, it’s possible that scooter use can quickly get out of control, leading to accidents with severe injuries and tragic fatalities.

 Head injuries, broken bones, cuts, sprains and bruises are common in e-scooter accidents.
 As in any accident, the victim should first seek medical care, then get a police report and any witnesses’ names and contact information – critical first steps to help avoid serious legal consequences later on.

-By all means, contact an injury lawyer.
+By all means, contact an injury lawyer in Chicago.
 An experienced lawyer will obtain information about the accident, discuss your legal options and help you determine if you have a case.
 At Smith LaCien, we focus on winning the maximum amount possible for individual clients to cover their expenses for medical treatment, lost wages, and pain and suffering.
-If you believe you have a case, contact us today at email@example.com or call (312) 509-8900.
+If you believe you have a case, contact us today at firstname.lastname@example.org or call (312) 509-8900.